Gulab Jamun Recipe

 South African gulab jamun recipe

-Coconut Gulab Jamun Fingers
+South African Gulab Jamun Fingers with Coconut

-This recipe features plain gulab jamun as well as coconut covered ones.
+This recipe features plain gulab jamun as well as coconut-covered ones.
 To make the coconut version, simply roll the gulab jamuns in desiccated coconut.

 South African gulab jamun recipe